Showing posts with label ship. Show all posts

 Friday, Feb 9, Sea Day

-Breakfast with Doctor Seuss Cat & the Hat, thing one, thing two in the Lincoln Dining room.
+Breakfast with Doctor Seuss' Cat in the Hat, thing one, thing two in the Lincoln Dining room.

 Hubby ordered Green eggs with ham and funny Belgian Waffles.
 I just ordered Funny Belgian Waffles with Moose Juice.

-In the Ivanhoe Theater, we made a bulldog and an elephant out of towels and bought the Towel Art Book.
+At the Ivanhoe Theater, we created a bulldog and an elephant out of towels and purchased the Towel Art Book.

-Lunch was #6 Cuban Mixto: roasted pork, ham, yellow mustard, Swiss cheese sandwich, 3 cookies, and vanilla ice cream.
+Lunch was #6 Cuban Mixto: a roasted pork, ham, yellow mustard, Swiss cheese sandwich, accompanied by 3 cookies and vanilla ice cream.

 Bought Build-A-Bear for St Jude on the Lido Deck.